claycode04/Alx_DjangoLearnLab/advanced-api-project/api/API_VIEWS_README.md

 - Views use DRF generic views for efficient CRUD handling.
 - Custom permission logic is implemented in `get_permissions`.
 - Book creation and update use the serializer's validation (including custom year validation).
+- Filtering, searching, and ordering are available on the list endpoint.
+- Data validation is handled by the serializer in create and update views.

 ## How to Test